Super-Protocol/docs/docs/developers/CLI_commands/tii/generate.md

 sidebar_label: "generate"
 ---

-Generate TII from an uploaded resource
+Generate TII from an uploaded resource.

 ## Usage